DeceptivelySimpleTechnologies/aafdata/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-A complete set of Postman requests is included with the source code at `aafdata/client/DST AAF Data.postman_collection.json`.
+A complete set of Postman requests for both EDM and SDS services is included with the source code at `aafdata/client/DST AAF Data.postman_collection.json`.

 <p align="right">(<a href="#top">back to top</a>)</p>